wdcs-pruthvithakor/library_management/README.md

 - `/history/`: View borrowing history.
 - `/borrower/history/`: View borrower-specific borrowing history.

-Certainly!
-Here's an extended README.md section for testing your Django project:

 ## Testing

 The project uses the Django testing framework for writing and running tests.
 Before running tests, ensure you have set up the project and activated the virtual environment.